chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 To start with, familiarize yourself with `chef-run`'s arguments and flags by running `chef-run -h`.

-## Apply a resource to a single node over SSH
+## Apply a Resource to a Single Node over SSH

 In its simplest form, `chef-run` targets a single machine and execute a single resource on that machine.

 When using SSH `chef-run` attempts to read defaults from your `~/.ssh/config` file.
-Given the following SSH config:
+Given the following SSH configuration:

 ```bash
 $ chef-run my_user@host1:2222 directory /tmp/foo --identity-file ~/.ssh/id_rsa